High-Accuracy Temporal Prediction via Experimental Quantum Reservoir Computing in Correlated Spins

-\emph{Realistic weather forecasting.}---To show the practical utility of our approach, we conduct weather forecasting on a daily climate dataset from Delhi, a benchmark commonly employed in the machine learning community \cite{daily-climate}.
+\emph{Realistic weather forecasting}---To show the practical utility of our approach, we conduct weather forecasting on a daily climate dataset from Delhi, a benchmark commonly employed in the machine learning community \cite{daily-climate}.
 Our analysis focuses on predicting the multivariate time series of temperature and humidity, ${\bf y}_k = \left[{\rm Temp}(k), {\rm Humi}(k)\right]$.
-We first perform single-step-ahead forecasting, where ${\bf y}_k$ serves as the $k$-th input and ${\bf y}_{k+1}$ as the corresponding target.
+We first perform single-step-ahead forecasting, where ${\bf y}_k$ serves as the $k$th input and ${\bf y}_{k+1}$ as the corresponding target.
 The dataset is divided into 374 washout steps, 600 training steps, and 600 testing steps.
 The normalized temperature and humidity data are encoded as angles $\theta_k$ and $\phi_k$ for global rotations applied to the proton and carbon nuclei, respectively, with an input interval of $\tau = \SI{0.03}{s}$.
-Fig.~\ref{fig:4}(a) presents the single-step forecasting results alongside the target values from the test set.
+Figure~\ref{fig:4}(a) presents the prediction results alongside the target values from the test set.
 Real weather data exhibit substantial stochastic fluctuations, which pose challenges for precise forecasting.
-Nevertheless, QRC predictions successfully capture the overall trends and demonstrate close agreement with local variations in several segments of the time series.
+Nevertheless, QRC predictions capture the overall trends and closely match local variations in several segments of the time series.